 Official transcripts are prepared at your request by the Assessment, Awards and Records Department.
 The official transcript reflects all the academic work you have completed.
 You should complete the appropriate Transcript Request Form, available online through the MyOC Student Portal under Student Services, Forms and Booklets.
-The payment for the transcript(s) should then be made through your Site.
+Payment for transcripts may be made via the Payment Gateway, the Site or the Bank.
 The form, along with proof of payment, should be emailed to transcripts@open.uwi.edu.
-In the case of students residing outside a UWI contributing country, you will be billed for your transcript upon receipt of your request.
-Payments can then be made through the Payment Gateway.